athletics all time home run leaders

 Most of what McGwire is remembered for as a big leaguer happened during his years with the Cardinals.
 After all, his 70-homer barrage in 1998 and the 65 he hit in 1999 are still at the top of St. Louis’ single-season leaderboard.

-But Big Mac actually spent the majority of his career in Oakland.
+But Big Mac spent the majority of his career in Oakland.
 And as anyone can imagine, his tenure was a powerful one.

 McGwire enjoyed eight seasons with 30-plus homers by the Bay.
 However, he saved some of his best work for last before leaving for St. Louis.
 In 1996, he slugged a league-leading 52 home runs.
 It was McGwire’s first of four straight seasons with at least 50 dingers.
 And before Oakland traded him in July of 1997, the first baseman collected 34 (!) homers in just 433 plate appearances.
 Talk about maximizing your trade value.